-Relive the Nickel Trophy rivalry days between two state university football teams with our newest exhibit.
+Relive the Nickel Trophy rivalry days between two state university football teams.

 In a tradition stemming from 1938, the winner of the annual North Dakota State University and University of North Dakota football game earned the coveted Nickel Trophy.
 Games alternated between Fargo and Grand Forks.
 The teams played 65 Nickel Trophy games through 2003 when it was retired.
 NDSU won 39 of those games, with UND winning 26.